andresilva8624/Horiseon-SEO/README.md

-# <Your-Project-Title>
+# Horiseon Project

 ## Description

 The goal of the project was to clean up the html and the css codes so it's easier to read for future developers that work on it.
 This project was done as practice for my skills and to have my peers review it.
-I learned semantics html, how to properly group on css.
+I learned semantics html, how to properly group on css.😀
 ## Table of Contents